NoorUlAin-Asghar/Nexium_NoorUlAinAsghar/final-project/README.md

 ## ✨ Features

-- ✍️ **Generate personalized pitches** using role, goals, and tone preferences.
+- ✍️ **Generate personalized pitches** using titlw, description, pitch type, and tone preferences.
 - 📝 **Edit and delete** generated pitches.
 - 🎨 **Customize pitch tone** (professional, casual, confident, etc.).
 - 🔒 **Private storage** via Supabase – your pitches are visible only to you.